-You will earn 12 credits on this program.
+Summer students will earn 6 credits; fall students will earn 12 credits on this program.
 Students in the Valladolid program are required to take all classes in the program.
 Dropping below full-time status may result in loss of financial aid and/or insurance coverage and must be approved in advance by the CIE.